Gas and Fees

 Gas Reservation and Unused Gas Refund

-Hedera throttles transactions prior to consensus, and nodes limit the number of transactions they can submit to the network.
+Hedera throttles transactions before consensus, and nodes limit the number of transactions they can submit to the network.
 Then, at consensus time, if the maximum number of transactions is exceeded, the excess transactions are not evaluated and are canceled with a busy state.
-Throttling by variable gas amounts provides some challenges to this system, where the nodes only submit a share of their transaction limit.
+Throttling by variable gas amounts provides challenges to this system, where the nodes only submit a share of their transaction limit.

 To address this, throttling will be based on a two-tiered gas measuring system: pre-consensus and post-consensus.
 Pre-consensus throttling will use the gasLimit

 field specified in the transaction.
-Post-consensus will use the actual evaluated amount of gas consumed by the transaction, allowing for dynamic adjustments in the system.
+Post-consensus will use the actual evaluated amount of gas the transaction consumes, allowing for dynamic adjustments in the system.
 It is impossible to know the actual evaluated gas pre-consensus because the network state can directly impact the flow of the transaction, which is why pre-consensus uses the gasLimit

 field and will be referred to as the gas reservation.

-For example, if you initially reserve 5 million gas units for creating a smart contract but end up using only 2 million, Hedera will refund you 1 million gas units, i.e., 20% of your initial reservation.
-This setup aims to balance the network's resource management while incentivizing users to be as accurate as possible in their gas estimations.
+For example, if you initially reserve 5 million gas units for creating a smart contract but end up using only 2 million, Hedera will refund you 1 million gas units, or 20% of your initial reservation.
+This setup balances the network's resource management while incentivizing users to be as accurate as possible in their gas estimations.

 Maximum Gas Per Transaction